Halekulani means “house befitting heaven” in Hawaiian.

 Other guests think Halekulani is pretty heavenly too.

-You can also see Halekulani reviews on TripAdvisor here.
+You can see more Halekulani hotel reviews on TripAdvisor here.

-Bottom line?
-The Halekulani is simply one of the best hotels in Honolulu (and all of Hawaii).
+The Halekulani is simply one of the best hotels in Honolulu.

 We stayed at this luxury Honolulu hotel as media guests for the purposes of writing this Halekulani review.
 But the opinions expressed in all our hotel reviews are always our own.
 (Photos are courtesy the Halekulani hotel.)